trebula/eppg-controller/README.md

 Arduino based logic for OpenPPG Throttle Controller

-#### This master branch is only for testing the latest firmware for the X4 and SP140
+#### This master branch is only for testing the latest firmware for the and SP140

+X4 code is being migrated to a new repo - https://github.com/openppg/x4-controller

 It may not be stable and is not recommended for flying.
 See stable releases [here](https://github.com/openppg/eppg-controller/releases)